 |Recommended Guarantee||22 (min)||12 (min)||5 (max)||10 (max)||3.5 (max)|

-NOTE: Ash guarantee not required on pet food labeling, but is typically included in “proximate analysis” lab reports.
+NOTE: Ash guarantee is not required on pet food labeling.
+Typically included in “proximate analysis” lab reports only.

 Divide the reported amount of protein (in this case, 8%) by the total amount of dry matter (25%).
 Then, multiply the result by 100.

 Dry Matter Protein = (8/25) x 100 = 32%

 To find out the true quantities of nutrients in your pet’s food, you must measure it on a dry matter basis.
 Dry matter basis evaluates the whole food without any moisture.
 Remember wet foods will have a lower percentage than dry foods.

 If the label calls attention to preservatives or other similar ingredients, these need not be included in the guaranteed analysis statement.
 When water is added in the preparation of pet food, a statement of that fact will be on the label.
 For example, “sufficient water has been added for processing” may appear at the conclusion of the ingredient list Dry foods can contain water as well as wet foods.

 Take note of all the ingredients in your pet’s food.
 Especially if you are already giving them vitamins and supplements in addition to their diet.
 Preservatives must also be listed.
 Minor ingredient categories such as vegetable gums (Xanthan gum or vitamins and minerals may be expressed as a group).

 Make sure Meat or Protein is the first ingredient.
 Adult dogs in good health generally require about 18-25 percent protein in their diet, which can come from a variety of sources using the ratios below.
 You can also look for meats considered feed grade as below in addition to deboned meat:

 - Meat meal